 So you want to be a nurse?
-It’s a rewarding career, and also offers excellent job prospects; as our population ages, demand for nurses is only expected to grow in the years ahead.
+Nursing is a rewarding career, and also offers excellent job prospects; as our population ages, demand for nurses is only expected to grow in the years ahead.
 But like many careers, nursing requires education and licensing.
-Before you go into nursing, you need to know how long it will take, and how much education you’re going to need.
+Before you go into nursing, it is important to understand the levels and duration of education based on different nursing credentials.
+So, how long does it take to become a nurse?
+The short answer is “it depends”.
+It is dependent on the degree track you wish to pursue, whether or not you attend full or part-time and whether or not you have an existing degree or credits to apply.

 So, how long does it take to become a nurse?
 The short answer is “it depends”.
 You might be able to take out loans and attend school full time.
 Or you might have other demands that require you to attend school part time.
 Let’s take a closer look, and break down your options.